Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 19th, 2023:

 Today I practiced a lot of C. I have some assignments to complete and I am struggling a lot, not gonna lie.
 However, the good thing is, I think I have improced my problem-solving skills at least a little.
 Let's keep going!

+### Oct 23rd, 2023:

+I have been doing the same, practicing Linear Algebra, doing some C programming assignments and so on, but I need to learn a little bit more about Computer Systems and Multimedia because I have not studied much about those subjects.